jayb0b/nuxt4-pnpm-monorepo/README.md

 ### Nuxt 4 ready

 Everything here runs in Nuxt 4 compatibility mode.
 Weirdly, compatibility mode doesn't seem to inherit from the base layer so I included it in the extended website.

+### Wishlist

+I'd like to have Husky integrated, but had no luck getting it running.
+Got a linting error about index.vue being a one word component.
+Tried a bunch of workarounds, no dice.